asyncio-docs/asyncio-doc/webscraper.rst

 We just iterate over the waiting times and call ``get_page()`` for all of them.
 The function ``time.perf_counter()`` provides a time stamp.
-Taking two time stamps a different and calculating their difference provides the elapsed run time.
+Taking two time stamps a different points in time and calculating their difference provides the elapsed run time.

 Finally, we can run our client::